 A general rule to keep in mind is that if something is edible, you can definitely decorate a cake with it.
 All of these non-flower flowers are perfectly acceptable!
 Just note that I personally don’t love fondant, sugar paste, or wafer paper for most applications.

 While they can yield gorgeous results, they don’t taste particularly good.
 However, I’d put them on the same level as non-edible flowers on a cake — pretty to look at, not for eating.
 As an added bonus, you can easily buy pre-made flowers of this kind on Amazon.

 - A frosted cake.
-It can be any flavor, any size, tiered or not.
+It can be any type of cake, any flavor, any size, tiered or not - a simple cake made with buttercream frosting, a crumb coat or fondant.
 You can also use flowers to decorate non-cake desserts like cupcakes, pies, or cookies.
 Just note that the dessert should be fully cooked and ready for eating before you start.

 - Deep bowls for washing.
 The first thing to remember about edible flowers in particular is that they are delicate.
 Make sure you’re submerging them in still, cool water rather than running them under the faucet to protect them from bruising and damage.

 - Plastic wrap or floral tape.
 If you are using big flowers, the way to get them to stick in the cake is by using their stems as the base.
 We wrap any stems in either plastic wrap or floral tape to prevent any icky-tasting fluids from leaking into the cake.

 - Sharp scissors or flower shears.
 You’ll likely need to do some trimming so your flower stems aren’t too long.

 📖 How To Prepare Flowers For Cake Decorating